Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Conclusion

 \section{Conclusion}

-We have theoretically and numerically analyzed the singular value decomposition of the effective T-matrix and the S-matrix in both genuine-BIC and quasi-BIC regimes of periodic metasurfaces.
+We have theoretically and numerically analyzed the singular value decomposition of the effective \textit{T}-matrix and the \textit{S}-matrix in both the genuine-BIC and quasi-BIC regimes of periodic metasurfaces.
 This analysis allowed us to formulate general and practically applicable criteria for the formation of electromagnetic and acoustic BICs, summarized by the boxed equations in Sec.~\ref{sec:theory}.
 These criteria were validated through numerical simulations using the Python packages \textit{treams} and \textit{acoustotreams} for electromagnetic and acoustic metasurfaces, respectively.
 In particular, the simulations demonstrate that varying the angle of incidence (for S-BICs) or the system parameters (for A-BICs) induces a transition from a genuine BIC to a quasi-BIC, accompanied by deviations from the ideal BIC conditions.
 In the quasi-BIC regime, the minimum of the inverse largest singular value accurately identifies the spectral position of the quasi-BIC, while the scalar product between the first left singular vector and outgoing plane waves quantitatively captures the scale of its radiative losses.

-The SVD-based descriptions of the effective T-matrix and the S-matrix are not interchangeable but complementary.
-They differ both in the classes of systems to which they can be efficiently applied, and in the type of physical information they provide about BICs and quasi-BICs, such as multipole expansions in the T-matrix formulation and Fourier (plane-wave) expansions in the S-matrix formulation.
+The SVD-based descriptions of the effective \textit{T}-matrix and the \textit{S}-matrix are not interchangeable but complementary.
+They differ both in the classes of systems to which they can be efficiently applied, and in the type of physical information they provide about BICs and quasi-BICs, such as multipole expansions in the \textit{T}-matrix formulation and Fourier (plane-wave) expansions in the \textit{S}-matrix formulation.

-In conclusion, the singular value decomposition of the effective T-matrix and the S-matrix provides a solid and self-consistent framework for the identification and analysis of genuine BICs in metasurface-based systems, as well as for tracking their development in the quasi-BIC regime.
-We believe that this approach will facilitate the development of efficient numerical strategies for the simulation and optimization of electromagnetic and acoustic metastructures supporting high-$Q$ modes enabled by the physics of bound states in the continuum.
+In conclusion, the singular value decomposition of the effective \textit{T}-matrix and the \textit{S}-matrix provides a solid and self-consistent framework for identifying and analyzing genuine BICs in metasurface-based systems, as well as for tracking their evolution in the quasi-BIC regime.
+We are confident that this approach will facilitate the development of efficient numerical strategies for simulating and optimizing electromagnetic and acoustic metastructures that support high-$Q$ modes enabled by the physics of bound states in the continuum.